mishadcf/Modelling-Framework-Airbnb/README.md

 # Modelling Airbnb listings

 ## Overview
-This project applies machine learning techniques to predict nightly prices of Airbnb listings and classify listing categories using synthetic data.
+This project applies machine learning techniques to predict nightly prices of Airbnb listings and classify listing categories starting from a synthetic dataset.
 It includes a a Jupyter notebook for EDA and Python scripts that cover the complete data science workflow from exploratory data analysis (EDA) to model training, tuning, and evaluation.

 ## Project Structure